Loic-Jhs/Loic-Jhs/README.md

 ## Hello World! 👋

-I'm Loïc, php/symfony developer in search of knowledge
+I'm Loïc, php developer in search of knowledge !

 👨‍💼 i'm open to work !